Understanding and refining choreography for your information architecture

 Part blog, part catalogue, part how-to hub, the Inspiration page on IKEA’s US website is a fascinating IA example because it exists outside the patterns used on the rest of the website.
 It’s like an IA within an IA.
 While the rest of the website has a wide rigid structure typical of large IAs, the Inspiration page (also titled ‘IKEA Ideas’) is more organic and is organized by content tags and is navigated by filtering (see below).

-The tag cloud-like thing displays the content tags in alphabetical order and the number after each represents the number of IKEA produced content pieces (articles, videos, how-to guides etc) that have been assigned that tag.
+The tag cloud-like thing displays the content tags in alphabetical order.
 Each piece can be assigned up to four tags and users can filter by clicking or just peruse the whole lot by scrolling.
 Upon clicking a content tag, the piece selection below is automatically updated to only include pieces with the selected tag.

 Choreography on this part of IKEA’s US website is present in the relationship and behavior of the content tags and how that affects the information on the page.